Domestic Violence

 In domestic violence cases in Texas, several common defenses can be employed to protect the rights of the accused.

-• False Accusation: Claiming that you are innocent and that the alleged victim is making false accusations.
+• False Accusation: Claiming that you are innocent and the alleged victim is making false accusations.
 This defense may involve presenting evidence that contradicts the accuser's statements or establishing a motive for false accusations, such as revenge, jealousy, or a desire for personal gain.

 • Lack of sufficient evidence: Additionally, the defense may seek to challenge the prosecution's evidence by highlighting a lack of concrete evidence, unreliable witnesses, or procedural errors that could impact the validity of the case.